eshokhat/fpa-model/README.md

-# FP&A Scenario Model (2023–2024)
+# Business Scenario Calculator
 ## Purpose
-This FP&A model evaluates and visualizes financial performance under three business scenarios — **Base**, **Optimistic**, and **Pessimistic** — for the 2023–2024 period.
+This academic analytical model simulates and visualizes business performance under three scenarios — **Base**, **Optimistic**, and **Pessimistic** — for the 2023–2024 period.
-It measures revenue, operating expenses, profitability, and margin variations to support strategic decision-making.
+It measures revenue, operating expenses, profitability, and margin variations to demonstrate how scenario modeling can support data-driven decision-making.

 ## Structure
 Sheets:
-Calculations — core dataset and formulas.
-Contains monthly data for all revenue and expense categories by scenario.
+- Calculations - core dataset and formulas containing monthly data for all revenue and expense categories by scenario.
-Summary — interactive dashboard displaying aggregated results and visuals by selected scenario.
+- Summary - interactive dashboard displaying aggregated results and visuals for the selected scenario.

 ## Core Logic
 Each scenario (Base / Optimistic / Pessimistic) is calculated independently in Calculations with its own adjustment parameters.
-The Summary sheet dynamically aggregates results through the scenario dropdown using SUMIF() formulas.
+The Summary sheet dynamically aggregates results via the scenario dropdown using SUMIF() formulas.

 **Key computations**:
 - Revenue = Fees + Interest + Other
 - OPEX = Salaries + Operations + Marketing + IT + Other